galaxyproject/training-material/topics/metabolomics/tutorials/nmr-preprocessing/tutorial.md

 # Reading the zip file with the NMR_Read tool

 The NMR_Read tool is used to read 'fid' files included in the zip file you previously added into your history.
-Parameters of this tool are linked with the possible options to organize fid files to preprocess (see slides 4 and 5).
+Parameters of this tool are linked with the possible options to organize fid files to preprocess ([check the next 2 slides](../../tutorials/nmr-preprocessing/slides.html#nmrpreprocessing_workflow)).
 This tool will return a FID data matrix saved as `NMR_Read_datamatrix` and a samplemetadata matrix saved as `NMR_Read_sampleMetadata`.

 The dataMatrix file is a table containing intensities of NMR chemical shifts (variables, in rows) for every samples (in columns).
 The first column is for variables’ identifiers while the first row is for samples’ identifiers.